 AESIR is a 2-year, CASE-funded project to develop and build a high-TRL “plug & participate”, compact, safe, low-cost, modular redox flow battery prototype of 3.5 kW / 10 kWh for incorporating redox couples employing abundant, non-vanadium chemistries.
 This will be a collaborative effort between the schools of CCE (Prof Peter Nockemann, PI), MAE (Dr. Stephen Glover and Dr Rob Watson), and EEECS (Dr Tim Littler).
-Industrial partners of the project are SHELL, Seren Technologies and Grants Electrical Services.
+Industrial partners of the project are SHELL, Seren AG and Grants Electrical Services.

 Renewable energy resources, such as solar, wind, tidal, and biomass, are essential to combat the ongoing challenge of fossil fuel use and global climate change.
 However, these sources produce intermittent output, limiting their full capacity from being harnessed and used.
 A prime candidate for storing energy on a grid scale is the Redox Flow Battery (RFB), due to its scalability, room temperature operation, and long cycle life (lifetime >30 years, compared to ~5 years for lithium).
 An RFB can out-perform and under-cost other battery types, but most RFB technology currently relies on vanadium technologies, an element that is non-abundant in Europe, increasingly expensive, and environmentally harmful to extract.